carlssonnp/test-another-remote-/simulations/setup/README.md

 6b: [Ask IT](https://avantcreditcorp.service-now.com/navpage.do) for access to "avant-prod" on Heroku.
 This is the server we host avant.com on for the US.

+6c: Ask IT (in a separate ticket) for access to CircleCI.

 # Github access

 7a: Set up your [git ssh key](https://help.github.com/articles/generating-ssh-keys/).